TropicalIsland/TropicalIsland.github.io/content/posts/2019-04-11-JavaScript-Horrorshow-Arrays.md

 ---
 title: "JavaScript Horrorshow: Arrays"
 date: 2019-04-11T18:00:00+01:00
-tags: ["JavaScript", "Functions", "Object", "Array"]
 categories: ["JavaScript"]
 ---

-## An Education
+## An Education:
 JavaScript is a weird language.
-Since apparently I now write it professionally, I've spent the last little while trying to tease out its grisly secrets and understand them.
+Since I apparently now write it professionally, I've spent the last little while trying to tease out its grisly secrets and understand them.
 Because by design, it is fundamentally different to almost all popular languages, it might be valuable to explore these "pleasant surprises" and try to reason about some of the insanity that is JavaScript.
 With that in mind, I figured that a small series of short posts on some of the most "how much can I break the JavaScript?", "Why on earth does the grammar permit this?" moments and have a bit of a collective point and laugh as well as promising never to do any of these naughty things.
 With this all said and done please enjoy our first installment on Arrays.

 ## Arrays
 What is an Array?
 If you've come from the land of stack pointers and registers, you'd tell me "it's typically a one-dimensional data structure that contains some fixed-size collection of elements in sequential order".
 I've fallen asleep.
 If you've come from the land of applicative functors and monoids then you'd tell me "well it's just sort of a function whose domain is isomorphic to contiguous subsets of the integers".
 Now my brain has exploded.
 Lastly, we have JavaScript, tell me JavaScript what is an array?
 It's an Object.